omarreess/MapView_Component/README.md

 Some of SOLID Principles applied :

- - D Dependency Inversion Principle as every Function depends on Abstraction & injected by dependent paramter instead of closing it in the scope , it makes the code testable for unit-testing assertion
+ - D Dependency Inversion Principle as every Function depends on Abstraction & injected by dependent paramter instead of closing it in the scope , it makes the code testable for unit-testing assertion and helps in loosing the tightly coupling

  - I Interface Segregation Principle as each layer has its own interface that contain only primary functions for Implementer classes , so there on unneeded Override for child classes